 '''

 module mux 2 to 1(a, b, out,

 outbar, sel);

 Exactly the same as before.

 input a, b, sel;

 output out, outbar;

 Anything assigned in an always

-block must also be declared as

 reg out, outbar;

+block must also be declared as type

-type reg (next slide)
+req (next slide)

 Conceptually, the always block

 always @ (a or b or sel)

 runs once whenever a signal in the

 sensitivity list changes value

 begin

 if (sel) out = a;

-Statements within the always
+Statements within the always block

 else out = b;

-block are executed sequentially.
+are executed sequentially.
+Order

-Order matters!
+matters!

 outbar = ~out;

 Surround multiple statements in a

 end

 single always block with begin/end.

+endmodule

 '''